 At the end of the day

-We started out $17K in debt, but we worked, and thoughtfully planned our way out of the hole we were in.
+We started out $17K in debt, but we worked, and thoughtfully planned (with the help of a financial planner) our way out of the hole we were in.
 We thought of scenario A, B, and C, which would take us farther or faster.

 Whatever choices you make, I want you to be sure that you have considered all your options and even thought about the opportunity cost of spending your money on certain things.
 Opportunity cost being, if I spent my money on X, then that means I can’t spend it on Y, and it will impact us in this specific way.